 As reported by Law360, Northern California wildfire victims will have until October 21, 2019 to file proof of claims against PG&E as a result of a ruling by U.S. Bankruptcy Judge Dennis Montali made on Wednesday, June 26, 2019.
-The deadline was imposed despite objections from Lieff Cabraser founding partner Elizabeth Cabraser, who argued that a four-month deadline provides insufficient time to optimally reach fire victims with potential claims.
+The deadline was imposed despite objections from Lieff Cabraser partner Elizabeth Cabraser, who argued that a four-month deadline provides insufficient time to optimally reach fire victims with potential claims.

 “We can’t hold up the train for the last holdout,” Judge Montali said, noting that there is always someone in any case who either isn’t reached or who chooses not to file.
 The judge said he didn’t see a good reason to delay the deadline to file.